gera2ld/clean-run/README.md

 ## Motivation

 When running a CI script, it is likely that we don't need all dependencies defined in a `package.json`.
-It might take relatively long time and high bandwidth to install all of them, especially when there are Electron or other family members.
+It might take relatively long time and high bandwidth to install all of them, especially when there are Electron and its friends.
 In areas with low bandwidth or poor network connections this may be a bigger problem as installation may fail and we have to care about packages that we don't even need.

 If you are familiar with Deno, you will miss the feature to run a script with all the dependencies from remote.
-With this script you can easily run a script like that in Node.js.
+With `clean-run` you can easily run a script like that in Node.js.

 ## How does this work?